chapter two

 2.4.1 Generate missing tests

-2.4.2 Migrate missing tests to the new framework
+2.4.2 Migrate tightly coupled tests from the old framework

 2.4.3 Mistake of missing steps in the process